 2] Enable the inbuilt Administrator account

-Here also, you can enable the inbuilt administrator account using the Windows 10 installation media.
+You can also enable the inbuilt administrator account using the Windows 11/10 installation media.
 Here’s how:

 - When the Windows setup wizard shows up, simultaneously press the Shift + F10 keys on your keyboard.